anthonyharrison/lib4sbom/README.md

 get_relationships()
 Returns the relationship elements from within a parsed SBOM

+get_vulnerabilities()
+Returns the vulnerability elements from within a parsed SBOM

+get_services()
+Returns the software service elements from within a parsed SBOM

 get_type()
 Returns the type of SBOM (either spdx or cyclonedx)